Orykz/OmniBot/README.md

 #### 3. Install Dependencies

-First, create a virtual environment in your project folder with `uv venv` Then, install all the required Python libraries using `uv sync`.
+First, create a virtual environment in your project folder with `uv venv`.
+Then, install all the required Python libraries using `uv sync`.

 #### 4. Configure Environment Variables and Configurations

-Create a data folder in your project directory
-Create `.env` file under your data folder.
+Create a data folder in your project directory.\n Create `.env` file under your data folder.
 This is where you will store your secret keys and tokens.
 ```
 DISCORD_TOKEN=<token>
 WEATHER_API_KEY=<weather_api_key>
 ```
 -To get your DISCORD_TOKEN, create an application on the Discord Developer Portal.
 -To get a WeatherAPI.com API key, sign up on their website [WeatherAPI.com](https://www.weatherapi.com/).

 Create a `config.json` file under your data folder.
 This is where you will store all your configurations. config.json